-Maybe He wrote Scripture.
+- Maybe He wrote Scripture.

-Perhaps He was writing, “Where is the man?”
-Doesn’t adultery involve two?
+- Perhaps He was writing, “Where is the man?
+Doesn’t adultery involve two?”

-Maybe Jesus just needed time to collect His thoughts because they were humiliating this woman just to get at Him.
+- Maybe Jesus just needed time to collect His thoughts because they were humiliating this woman just to get at Him.

 I believe that Jesus’ heart was absolutely breaking as He knelt in the sand.
-When He looked at this woman, His passion for the lost was causing His heart to break at how she was being treated as an object, unworthy of life.
+When He looked at this woman, His passion for the lost caused His heart to break at how she was being treated as an object, unworthy of life.
 His heart was also breaking because He looked at the Pharisees and realized they just didn’t get it.
-Jesus would have been totally justified to get in the Pharisees’ faces and say, “You guys don’t get it!
-(My paraphrase) I came not to judge but to save.”
+Jesus would have been totally justified to get in the Pharisees’ faces and say, “You guys don’t get it! (my paraphrase) I came not to judge but to save.”
 (John 3:17)

 But Jesus didn’t do that.
 He didn’t blow His top and blast them.
 In an amazing display of self-control and compassion for this woman, He finally stood and said,

 “Whoever is without sin, you throw the first stone.”